leaty/rkeep/README.md

 # rkeep
 Persistent KeePass backend with display hooks for *most* STDIN capable programs, written in Rust.
 Use dmenu, rofi or similar interfaces to quickly copy your passwords to clipboard.

-Editing KeepPass is definitely in scope of this project, but it's a todo.
+Editing KeePass is definitely in scope of this project, but it's a todo.
 PR's are welcome.

 ## Configuration
 The configuration may contain multiple sessions, in case you have multiple keepass databases.
 Default location is `~/.config/rkeep/config.toml`, see `rkeepd --help` and `rkeep --help`.
 Copy the [sample config](config.sample.toml) for reference when configuring.